RavenInAWillowTree/CanvasBot/README.md

 }
 ```

-There is an optional parameter, `required`, that if present will stop the extension from being disabled. the value of `required` doesn't matter, it will work as long as it's present in the extension declaration.**
+There are 2 optional parameters, `required` and `files`.

+`files` is a list of files that the extension uses.
+Since extensions must access files from the perspective of the root script, this allows file paths to be auto generated.

+`required` is a boolean that determines if the extension is required for the bot to function.
+If it is set to `true`, the bot will not start if the extension is not loaded.

 > [!IMPORTANT]
 > The `required` parameter is designed for extensions that CanvasBot relies on to remain functional.
 You should only include it if removing your extension would break something.